Beyond the Little Black Dress

 Sam Pattman, Philanthropy Manager at Baillie Gifford Investment Managers said:

 “We are delighted that our successful relationship with National Museums Scotland continues with our support for Beyond the Little Black Dress.
 This exciting exhibition takes a fresh look at a timeless classic, examining how it has remained in style for nearly a century and displaying a dazzling selection of garments from those worn by royalty to truly avant-garde creations at the cutting edge of the fashion industry.”

 National Museums Scotland’s internationally significant fashion and textiles collection comprises around 50,000 objects and is one of the largest in the UK.
 The collection includes textiles dating back to the 14th century and clothing and accessories dating from the 16th century to the present day.
 Beyond the Little Black Dress follows the acclaimed exhibition Body Beautiful: Diversity on the Catwalk.

 The exhibition is curated by Georgina Ripley, Principal Curator, Modern and Contemporary Design, National Museums Scotland, Dr Sequoia Barnes, Guest Curator and Carys Wilkins, Assistant Curator Modern and Contemporary Design, National Museums Scotland.
-It will be accompanied by a publication and programme of events.
+It will be accompanied by a programme of events.

 Notes to editors